It’s that time.

 So what exactly are we doing to get them ready for the school year?

-But in preparation for the school year, I also pray:
+But in special preparation for the school year, you can also pray:

-- that they be overflowing with the love of God
+- that they will not be conformed to the pattern of the world

 - that the Holy Spirit will embolden them to exhibit strong character, especially when it’s hard